dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

    -  Noise margin NH = VOH - VIH = 1.7153-0.98555 = 0.72975
    -  Noise margin NL = VIL - VOL = 0.77-0.1 = 0.67

-# NgspiceSky130-Day5-CMOS power supply and device variation robustness evaluation
+### NgspiceSky130-Day5-CMOS power supply and device variation robustness evaluation
-## Static behaviour evaluation-CMOS inverter robustness-Power supply variation
+#### Static behaviour evaluation-CMOS inverter robustness-Power supply variation
-### Lecture 1:-Smart SPICE simulations for power supply variations
+##### L1 Smart SPICE simulations for power supply variations

 - While we try to evaluate the inverter robustness of the CMOS we need to conside one more factor which is **Power Supply Scalling**.
 Whenever we move from 250nm to lower node like 20 nm we scale our supply voltage as well.
 Reducing the gate length lowers the operating power, and during power scaling, the CMOS characteristics should ideally remain unchanged to maintain proper circuit functionality.
 - Now we will do some SPICE simulation:-